shelbybachman/studymanageR/notes.md

 ## description

-`studymanageR` is a package for experimental research project management and is designed to make it easier and more user-friendly to perform reproducible research
+`studymanageR` is a package for experimental research project management.
+The goals of `studymanageR` are (a) to facilitate the use of standard file & directory naming conventions and (b) to facilitate open & reproducible research practices.

 ## main functioms

 - `setup_project.R`: creates directory structure for project and project-specific metadata file

-- *TBA*: user probably has to create R project manually, based on [this](based on this standard: https://www.tidyverse.org/blog/2017/12/workflow-vs-script/)
+- *TBA*: user probably has to create R project manually, based on [this](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) standard

 - `create_prereg.R`: creates preregistration draft for project